Logarithmic growth of peripheral entanglement concentrated via noisy measurements in a star network of spins: Introduction

+We further investigate the situation where the single-qubit measurements being made on all central qubits to be noisy~\cite{Mondal2024}, assuming the presence of white noise in the measurement devices.
+We demonstrate that the partial trace-based bipartite peripheral entanglement and the LBPE appear as respectively the lower and the upper bounds of the localizable bipartite entanglement obtained via noisy measurements with specific noise strengths, where the lower (upper) bound is obtained when the noise is maximum (minimum).
+We point out that in the case of the $n_0/n_p\ll 1$ limit of the spin-star system, localizable bipartite entanglement corresponding to all values of the noise strength, including the maximum and the minimum values, exhibit the same trends with periphery-size, $n_p$, as in the case of the noiseless scenario.
+However, in the case of the limit $n_0/n_p\rightarrow 1$, localizable bipartite entanglement does not exhibit a logarithmic trend except in the case of vanishing noise (i.e., perfect projection measurements).

 The rest of the paper is organized as follows.
-In Sec.~\ref{sec:def}, we introduce the XYZ model on the spin-star system, and provide brief definitions of the partial trace-based and measurement-based approaches for quantifying bipartite entanglement on the peripheral spins.
-In Sec.~\ref{subsec:diagonalization}, we discuss the diagonalization of the system-Hamiltonian in the $n_0/n_p\ll 1$ limit, and explain the degeneracy and effective degeneracy of the ground state of the system for odd and even system sizes in Sec.~\ref{subsec:single_central_spin_ground_state}.
-The static properties of peripheral bipartite entanglement in the large periphery limit of the system is discussed in Sec.~\ref{subsec:static_entanglement}, while the features of the dynamics of bipartite entanglement in the periphery due to the introduction of a magnetic field of constant magnitude is explored in Sec.~\ref{subsec:field_induced_dynamics}.
-The limits $n_0/n_p\gg 1$ and $n_0/n_p\rightarrow 1$ are discussed in Sec.~\ref{subsec:large_center} and Sec.~\ref{sec:coupled_central} respectively.
-Sec.~\ref{sec:conclude} contains the concluding remarks and outlook.
+In Sec.~\ref{sec:star_network}, we introduce the XYZ model on the spin-star system, and discuss its diagonalization and the features of the degeneracy of the ground state.
+In Sec.~\ref{sec:static_entanglement}, we provide brief definitions of the localizable bipartite peripheral entanglement in the case of unsharp measurements.
+We also compute the localizable bipartite entanglement on the peripheral spins using noiseless projection measurements (i.e., in the limit of vanishing noise) on the central spins, and discuss its properties in the three limits of the spin-star system.
+The features of the dynamics of localizable bipartite peripheral entanglement due to the introduction of a magnetic field of constant magnitude is also explored.
+Sec~\ref{sec:noisy_measurements} probes the localizable entanglement on the peripheral spins when the measurements are noisy, and the concluding remarks and the outlook are presented in Sec.~\ref{sec:conclude}.